Kizaki

 When To Use Kizaki

-• auth and authorization to be built in from day one
+• auth and authorization built in from day one

 • a typed backend without hand-writing CRUD layers